opsdroid/opsdroid/docs/matchers/dialogflow.md

 ## Configuring opsdroid

-To use Dialogflow with opsdroid, you need to add it to your parsers list and set the correct authentication method as mentioned above.
+To use Dialogflow with opsdroid, you need to add it to your parsers list along with your project-id and set the correct authentication method as mentioned above.

 You can also set a `min-score` option to tell opsdroid to ignore any matches which score less than a given number between 0 and 1.
 The default for this is 0 which will match all messages.